 Full details with patch when I've ported it to all branches.

-#2 Updated by Jacob Nevins about 1 year ago
+#2 Updated by Jacob Nevins over 1 year ago

 - File m-gui-migration-rework.patch m-gui-migration-rework.patch added